vim-diesel/new-service/README.md

 Integrity, Simplicity, Readability, and finally Performance(if necessary).

+We don't write perfect code, write drafts and refactor when we see improvments.

 Readability is about not hiding things.
 Make them obvious.

 Simplicity is about hiding complexity.
 Always start with readability and refactor into simplicity if you can find it

-Don't add complexity until you need to
+Don't add complexity until you absolutely need to.
+For examle, we don't start with microservices.

-Precision. :)
+Precision.

+Build tags.

+High signal to noise ratio in our logs.
+Don't log what you don't need.

 If you don't understand that data, you don't understand the problem.
 If you don't understand the problem, get some code down and work your way to understanding the data/problem.